zgrossbart/jslim/README.md

                                           ges if the input files are invalid Jav aScript.
- --print_tree                           : Prints out the parse tree and exits --skip_gzip                            : Skip GZIPing the results
+ --print_tree                           : Prints out the parse tree and exits --separate_files                       : Pass this argument to separate library
+                                           files and the regular files into diff erent output files.
+By default they a re combined into a single file.
+ --skip_gzip                            : Skip GZIPing the results

 </code></pre>